SandeepNaidu-23/CodeAlpha_DataAnalytics/README.md

 ### Visualizations Created

-1. Rating Distribution Chart
+#### Rating Distribution

+Displays the frequency of books across different rating categories.

-2. Price Distribution Histogram
+#### Price Distribution

+Shows the distribution of book prices within the dataset.

 ### Tools Used